Click here to view map of Lansdowne

 This church was originally built in 1876 as Grove Wesleyan Methodist Church.
 At that time it was at the end of the street and surrounded by a grove of trees, thus the name Grove.

 It became part of the United Church of Canada at church union in 1925.
+The entrance and spire have been changed over the years.

 Top of page